tomaslangkaas/daqu.js/README.md

 ### `daquInstance.reduce(reduceFunction [,startValue)`

+### `daquInstance.save(name)`

+Saves a copy of the current query results.
+Returns the `daquInstance` to allow chaining.
+Useful when performing various subqueries from the same query result.

+### `daquInstance.restore(name)`

+Replaces the current query results with a copy of the query results saved under `name`.
+Returns the `daquInstance` to allow chaining.

 ## Extending `daqu`

 The `daqu.inherit` property contains all class methods and can be extended by new methods